Special techniques for KiCad

 a revision to the Eeschema user manual for the explanation of "Template

-Field Names", now known as "Default Fields" in the latest nightly:
+Field Names", then known as "Default Fields" in the latest

 easily introducing additional fields into components in schematics or

-Each Default Field consists of a field name, a default value for this
+Each set of three items consists of a field name, a default value for this

 field - which can be empty - and a flag which controls whether the

-value of this field will be visible in the schematic editing screen and
+value of this field will initially be visible in the schematic editing screen and

 the printed schematic.